jasonsbeer/Amiga-2000-EATX/Gallery.md

 Here are some photos of note and comments related to the development of the Amiga 2000 EATX.
 I ordered these from oldest to newest.
 I thought it would be fun to reflect on the last few months and how much effort this really took.
 It gives me a time to decompress and think about all it took to get here.
 Thanks for looking.

 The revision 0 board.
 This is where it all started.
 Starting in March, 2021, it took 2 weeks to enter the schematics and another 6 weeks to route the board.
-I did not solder a single component to this revision because it was painfully obvious that the card slots are nowhere near where the should be.
+No components were soldered to this revision because it was painfully obvious that the card slots are nowhere near where the should be.
 I measured from the edge of the board instead of the correct datum point, which is the upper left mounting hole.
 I was pretty unhappy with myself, to say the least.

 <img src="/Images/rev0.jpg" width="750">